victormikhailov77/fastpay/README.md

 with sorting and filtering support.
 Can be migrated to distributed key-value store or NoSQL database, like EHCache, Redis, Hazelcast, Cassandra

+Limitations of functionality:

+Due to lack of business requirements, application design and business logic do not cover real-life scenarios.

+Sender and receiver identified by bank account numbers, which unique identify physical person or company.
+For simplicity, objects used in API don't have name, address data, other properties, etc - only account number used as primary identifier.

+-No multi-currency operation.
+Should be currency conversion, in cases:
+  -currency of transfer different from currency of sender's account -currency of transfer dofferent from currency of recipient's account currency rates can be obtained from some web service (OpenExchange API, CurrencyLayer API)

+-No commission calculation.
+Can be a per-transaction commission, based on bank location:
+ex: sender and recipient in the same bank - zero commission
+    sender and recipient in different banks, same country - 1% sender and recipient both in EU economical zone - 2,5% sender and recipient in arbitrary countries without special agreements - 4%

 How to build: